canalplus/rx-player/doc/api/mediaCapabilitiesProber/index.md

 ### API

+  Each API returns:
+    _returns_:
+  - A promise wrapping an object with:
+    - The status of probed capability/capabilities. ("Supported", "Maybe Supported","Not Supported")
+    - An object with all probed fields on configuration.

   __getCapabilities()__

   _arguments_:
   - config {``Object``} : Configuration as defined above.

-  _returns_:
-  - A promise wrapping an object with:
-    - The status of capability. ("Supported", "Maybe Supported","Not Supported")
-    - An object with all untested fields on configuration.

   __getStatusForHDCP()__

   _arguments_:
   - type {``string``}: The HDCP type.

-  _returns_:
-  - The status for a specific HDCP version.

   ```js
     const capabilities =